jtrieb1/mork/README.md

 # Welcome to Mork
-Mork is an incredibly dumb exercise in building a Zork-like in C.
+Mork is a library for building Zork-like games in C. It is currently a work in progress.
-I thought this would be fun to do, and I was right.
-It's been a blast.
-I'm not sure how far I'll take this, but I'm having fun with it.
-Currently using this as an exercise in writing lightweight databases.

 ## Building
-Mork is pretty easy to build.
-Just run `make` in the root directory and you'll see mork appear in the `bin` directory.
-There are also some unit tests that run during the build process.
-If you want to run them manually, just run `make test`.
-If any of those tests fail, I'd love to hear about it.
-Please open an issue.

-## Running
-To run Mork, just run `./bin/mork`.
-You'll be dropped into the game, or as much of it as there is.
+Run `make` in the root directory and the various tools associated with Mork will appear in the `bin` directory.
+The packaged library will appear in the `build` directory in both static and dynamic formats.
+Header files are collected into `build/headers`.
+If you run `make install`, the Mork library will copy itself into your `/usr/lib` folder and the headers will be placed into `/usr/include/mork`.
+Of course, you may need to use `sudo`.
+Running `make uninstall` will reverse this.